 - Supervisory team and management executives through consultations and training to equip them with knowledge and skills to support their employees with mental health issues

-- For more information, you may refer to the EAP+ Brochure.
+- For more information, you may view the EAP+ video or refer to the EAP+ Brochure.

 SACS Social Enterprises provide onsite vocational training for persons with mental health issues, as well as equip and empower them with employability skills to facilitate their transition into the workforce.